The Di\'osi-Penrose model of classical gravity predicts gravitationally induced entanglement: Abstract

 \section{Abstract}

 We show that the dynamics of the Diósi-Penrose (DP) model of classical gravity can entangle the mechanical degrees of freedom of two separate particles.
 For standard experiments of gravitationally induced entanglement (GIE), we find that entanglement can be generated iff the particles are separated by a distance smaller than some limiting value $d_c$, proportional to the only free parameter of the DP model.
-Greater distances can be achieved through new experimental configurations, where the initial wave-function of the particles is allowed to spread perpendicularly (as opposed to parallelly) to the spatial axis separating them.
+Greater distances can be achieved through new experimental configurations, where the initial wave-functions of the particles are allowed to spread perpendicularly to the separation axis.
 Although the DP dynamics asymptotically drives the system to a separable state, we observe that, for reasonable experimental parameters, GIE can survive for more than a day.
-In the context of the debate on the nature of gravity, our results prove that experimental demonstrations of GIE are insufficient to conclude that gravity is fundamentally quantum.
+Our results therefore imply that GIE \emph{detection} is not enough to validate quantum gravity.
+Experimental tests of GIE \emph{dynamics} have nonetheless the potential to falsify the DP model.